Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • Secondly , do not overfeed.

-• Thirdly , think over a menu for the trip from delicious and hearty dishes (mashed potatoes, liquid soup, roast, cereals, fruits, pastries, granola with homemade berries and fruits, etc.).
+• Third , think over a menu for the road from tasty and satisfying dishes (mashed potatoes, thin soup, roast, cereals, fruits, baked goods, homemade granola with berries and fruits, etc.).

 • Buns.

-• Sweets and other light snacks such as yogurt, which is well absorbed by the child's body (by the way, it is better to choose a small package, from which it is easier to drink).
+• Sweets and other light snacks such as yogurt, which are well absorbed by the child’s body (by the way, it is better to choose a small package, which is easier to drink from).

-• Berries that do not stain your hands, such as gooseberries, currants, blueberries, hard fruits, dried apricots, dates, raisins, prunes and dried cranberries, which will saturate with vitamins, and improve intestinal motility, and give you a boost of vivacity.
+• Berries that do not get your hands dirty, such as gooseberries, currants, blueberries, hard fruits, dried apricots, dates, raisins, prunes and dried cranberries, which will saturate you with vitamins, improve intestinal motility, and give you a boost of energy.

 And finally – let’s summarize!

-You can take a lot with you on your trip.
+There is a lot you can take with you on a trip.
 You just need to know what and in what form to include in the road menu.
 Some tips will definitely help you.

-1. When packing food for the trip, try to make sure that the food is not bulky and heavy. ...
-Otherwise, you will not get pleasure, but unpleasant memories of how you took care so that nothing fell out on the road and did not get dirty.
+1. When packing food for the road, try to keep the food from being bulky or heavy. .
+Otherwise, you will not receive pleasure, but unpleasant memories of how you took care so that nothing fell out on the road and did not get dirty.

-2. Take food that is not perishable - this is definitely, it must be from the category that:
+2. Take non-perishable food - this is clear, it should be from the category that:

 • healthy, satisfying and high quality;

-• can be stored for a long time without a refrigerator;
+• can be stored for a long time without refrigeration;

 • does not melt in the sun or heat;

-• easy to prepare or does not require any additional cooking or slicing at all, i.e. it is advisable to cut everything in advance;
+• easy to prepare or does not require additional cooking or cutting at all, i.e. It is advisable to cut everything in advance;

 • create as little discomfort as possible (crumbs, debris, etc.).

-But not from his hometown of Perm, but from Novosibirsk.
+But not from my own hometown Perm, and from Novosibirsk.
 It was decided to get there by train.
-And due to the fact that we made a list of things and thought what to take on the train from food and what we generally need on the road, we decided that this cheat sheet would be useful to our readers, especially those who are going to travel by train for the first time.
+And due to the fact that we were making a list of things and thinking about what to take on the train from food and what we generally needed on the road, we decided that this cheat sheet would be useful to our readers, especially those who are going to travel by train for the first time.

-There are three meal options for your trip:
+There are three meal options on the trip:

-The dining car is certainly the best way to get your fill, but it doesn't suit everyone.
-After all, this is not the most economical solution, for example, borscht cost about 200 rubles, and roast venison cost 600 rubles.
+The dining car is, of course, the most The best way get enough, but it is not suitable for everyone.
+After all, this is not the most economical solution, for example, borscht cost about 200 rubles, and roast venison - 600 rubles.

-Not stocking up on anything, expecting to be able to buy something to eat at the stops is not a good idea.
+Not stocking up on anything and counting on being able to buy something to eat at stops is not the best idea.

-First, the timing of your feeding will not depend on when you get hungry, but on how close the next city is.
-Secondly, the price-quality ratio: what will be offered to you is food of very dubious quality, and getting poisoned on the way is still a pleasure and all this for a lot of money.
-Thirdly, there are many such risky ones, they line up in a long queue, and the most sluggish ones may not have time to leave ...
+Firstly, your feeding time will depend not on when you are hungry, but on how close the next city is.
+Secondly, the price-quality ratio: what will be offered to you is food of very dubious quality, and getting poisoned along the way is still a pleasure, and all this for a lot of money.
+Thirdly, there are many such risky people, they line up in a long line, and the slowest ones may not even make it in time for departure...

-Therefore, the best option is to take your own food.
-Let's figure out what is better to take with us from the products, and what not to take.
+Therefore the most best option- is to take your food.
+Let's figure out what products are best to take with you and what you shouldn't take.

 What shall we eat?

-We take those products that will not spill or deteriorate during your trip.
-The following cooked foods are good for this: baked, fried or boiled chicken or veal (lean meat lasts longer), jacket potatoes (baked potatoes are stored longer than boiled ones), rice, pasta, meat, you can boil eggs.
+We take those products that will not spill or spoil during your trip.
+The following prepared foods are good for this: baked, fried or boiled chicken or veal (lean meat lasts longer), jacket potatoes (baked lasts longer than boiled), rice, pasta, meat, you can boil eggs.

-Do not store food next to your clothing.
-It is better if you put them separately from your belongings, in a specially designated bag.
+Don't store food near your clothes.
+It is better if you put them separately from your things, in a specially designated bag.

-Many do not bother and wear out "scourges" all the way.
-It's the master's business.
-If you travel once a year, then you can eat a quick meal, but if you travel more often or the trip is long, then you don't need to mock your stomach.
-It is better to steam the porridge in a container (buckwheat, oatmeal, whatever you want, it is convenient to take it in portioned packages and not necessarily instant).
-Just pour boiling water into the cereal in a container or thermos, close the lid and after a couple of hours you can already eat.
+Many people don’t bother and steam their whips the whole way.
+It's the owner's business.
+If you go once a year, then you can eat quick puree, but if you go more often or the trip is long, then you don’t need to abuse your stomach.
+It’s better to steam porridge in a container (buckwheat, oatmeal, any other porridge you want, convenient to take in portioned bags and not necessarily instant).
+Just pour boiling water over the cereal in a container or thermos, close the lid, and after a couple of hours you can eat it.

-Before pouring boiling water, make sure that the container is designed for this.
-See the markings on the bottom.
+Before pouring boiling water, make sure that the container is suitable for this.
+See markings on the bottom.
 If the container is made of polypropylene (PP), it will not melt.

-Lovers of salt can pour it into a small jar, for example, from a vitamin.
+Salt lovers can pour it into a small jar, for example, from a vitamin container.

-For snacks, take bread (preferably not sliced so as not to crumple) or pita bread (you can simply tear it off with your hands) and smoked sausage (sliced in a vacuum) or individually wrapped cheese - you will make sandwiches from them.
-Bagels, plain buns and baked pies with cabbage or jam are also good.
+For snacks, take bread (preferably unsliced so as not to wrinkle) or pita bread (you can simply tear it off with your hands) and smoked sausage (vacuum cut) or cheese in individual packaging - you can make sandwiches from them.
+Bagels, buns without filling and baked pies with cabbage or jam are also suitable.

-Do not put cooked food in bags, they will “suffocate” and deteriorate faster, it is better to wrap them in foil or wrapping paper.
+Do not put cooked foods in bags, they will “suffocate” in them and spoil faster; it is better to wrap them in foil or wrapping paper.

-The most convenient option for transportation and storage is to put the cooked chilled food in special containers, and put them in a thermal bag or an isothermal bag, in which the food will be stored like in a refrigerator.
-They are quite inexpensive, you can even within 500 rubles. find a very nice and comfortable handbag.
-You can additionally prolong the freshness of food by putting cold accumulators in such a bag or bag, after freezing them in the freezer.
+Most convenient option transportation and storage - put cooked chilled foods in special containers, and put them in a thermal bag or insulated bag, the food will be stored in them, as in a refrigerator.
+They are very inexpensive, even within 500 rubles. find a very good and comfortable handbag.
+You can additionally prolong the freshness of food by placing cold accumulators in such a bag or bag, after freezing them in the freezer.

-For lack of entertainment, on the way, you constantly want to chew.
-Therefore, we take more snacks: chips, crackers, crisps, croutons, nuts, candied fruits, dried fruits, corn sticks, breakfast cereals, cookies (without chocolate), drying, waffles.
-They, of course, are sold in a carriage, but they are 2 times more expensive than the market price.
-Fruits and vegetables can also be taken for the first time, for example, bananas, apples and cucumbers.
+Due to the lack of entertainment, on the road you constantly want to chew.
+Therefore, we take more snacks: chips, crackers, bread, crackers, nuts, candied fruits, dried fruits, corn sticks, breakfast cereals, cookies (without chocolate), crackers, waffles.
+They are, of course, sold in the carriage, but at 2 times the market price.
+Fruits and vegetables can also be taken at first, for example, bananas, apples and cucumbers.
 You can also take caramels.

-Cold bottled water can be bought from the guide, and if the trip is short, take it with you.
-Tea also "comes in" with a bang, well, or coffee.
-Therefore, we take our favorite drinks in bags (or buy from the guide what we have) and sugar cubes.
+You can buy cold bottled water from the guide, and if the trip is short, take it with you.
+Tea also hits the spot, or coffee.
+Therefore, we take our favorite drinks in bags (or buy what is available from the conductor) and cubed sugar.
 Boiling water in the carriages is free.

 All this should be enough for 2 - 3 days.

-Those who go on a long trip, say, for 6 days, but still hold on and ignore offers from the dining car, in addition to all of the above, will be saved by canned food (meatballs, tuna, stuffed peppers, pilaf, cabbage rolls), just do not forget to take cans with self-opening lid.
+For those who are going on a long trip, say, for 6 days, but still hold on and ignore offers from the dining car, in addition to all of the above, canned food (meatballs, tuna, stuffed peppers, pilaf, cabbage rolls), just don’t forget to take jars with a self-opening lid.

 Here is a set of products that is suitable for both adults and children.
-Children can still take small juices with a straw.
+Children can also take small juices with a straw.

-• tomatoes - they are more likely to be crushed during transportation;
+• tomatoes - they are likely to be crushed during transportation;

-• chocolate and sweets or cookies in glaze - will melt in the heat and stain everything;
+• chocolate and candies or glazed cookies will melt in the heat and stain everything;

-• dairy products - spoil too quickly, only if eaten right away;
+• dairy products - spoil too quickly, only if eaten immediately;

-• sweet soda - gas will torment and you will want to drink even more.
+• sweet soda - you will suffer from gas and will want to drink even more.

-The question that worries drinkers, is it possible to take alcohol on the train?
-I remember that earlier the conductors themselves sold beer to passengers.
-But those days have passed and now they are trying to fight drunkenness, therefore it is prohibited to use in public places, and the passenger carriage is a public place.
+A question that worries drinkers is: is it possible to take alcohol on the train?
+I remember that before the conductors themselves sold beer to passengers.
+But those days have passed and now they are trying to fight drunkenness, so drinking in public places is prohibited, and a passenger carriage is public place.
 There is a fine for drinking.
-You can buy and drink only in the restaurant car and only low-alcohol drinks.
+You can buy and drink only in the dining car and only low-alcohol drinks.

-Of course, it all depends on the guides and security, for example, we got good ones.
-They, noticing that our neighbors were drinking, warned them that they were dropping those who began to behave inappropriately.
+Of course, everything depends on the guides and security; for example, we came across good ones.
+They, noticing that our neighbors were drinking, warned them that they would drop off those who began to behave inappropriately.

 What to take from things?

-In branded trains there is always a comfortable air temperature, because there are air conditioners, but it just so happened that we had to go on a regular train, it was a little hot and very stuffy, I can't imagine what kind of a bathhouse is going on there in the summer.
+On branded trains the air temperature is always comfortable because they have air conditioning, but it just so happened that we had to travel on a regular one, it was a little hot and very stuffy, I can’t imagine what kind of bathhouse is going on there in the summer.

-We take clothes from cotton so that it is convenient to go and sleep in it: a T-shirt or a T-shirt, shorts, flip flops on our feet.
+We take clothes made of cotton so that it is comfortable to travel and sleep in: a T-shirt or tank top, shorts, and flip-flops for our feet.

-From the dishes we need a mug and a spoon, if you collected food in plastic containers, then a plate is not needed.
-If you do not have such convenient containers yet, then take plastic plates, which then just throw away.
-If you have something to cut, then a jackknife.
+From the dishes we need a mug and a spoon, if you have collected the food in plastic containers, then you will not need a plate.
+If you don’t yet have such convenient containers, then take plastic plates, which you simply throw away later.
+If you have something to cut, use a folding knife.

-Mugs, of course, do not fit ceramic or glass, they can break and are very heavy.
-Light plastic mugs are on sale, and it is better to buy thermo mugs (like ours), not a single trip can do without them.
-In extreme cases, you can take a glass with a cup holder and a teaspoon from the guides, it's free.
+Of course, ceramic or glass mugs are not suitable; they can break and are very heavy.
+Light plastic mugs are sold, but it is better to buy thermal mugs (like ours), not a single trip can be done without them.
+As a last resort, you can borrow a glass with a cup holder and a teaspoon from the guides, it’s free.

-It is convenient to put all this in an opaque bag or cosmetic bag, take it and go about your business, you do not need to shove everything into your pockets.
+It’s convenient to put all this in an opaque bag or cosmetic bag, take it and go about your business, no need to stuff everything into your pockets.

-Earplugs in your ears (if you are unlucky and small children will ride next to you) and a mask for sleeping will not be superfluous.
+Earplugs in your ears (if you are unlucky and small children are traveling next to you) and a sleep mask will not be superfluous either.

-You definitely need to pack a first-aid kit for the trip, it will be just fine if you don't need anything, but still, here is a list of essential medicines that I always take:
+You definitely need to pack a first aid kit for the trip, it will be just fine if you don’t need anything, but still here is a list of the main medications that I always take:

 • pain reliever (Pentalgin),

-• for injuries (bandage, plasters, hydrogen peroxide, Syntomycin),
+• for wounds (bandage, plasters, hydrogen peroxide, Syntomycin),

 • antipyretic (Aspirin, Nimesulide),